1845-1932.

 Carl Axel Ekholm was born in Sund in Östergötland and was Uppsala's first city architect from 1878 to 1912.

-Ekholm began his education at Tekniska Elementarskolan in Norrköping before starting architectural studies at the Academy of Fine Arts in Stockholm.
-Ekholm was inspired early by the New Renaissance, which in the future came to characterize many of the buildings he designed.
+Ekholm began his education at the Technical Elementary School in Norrköping before studying architecture at the Royal Academy of Fine Arts in Stockholm.
+Ekholm was inspired early on by the Neo-Renaissance style, which came to characterize many of the buildings he designed.

-After being employed at various architectural offices and as a city engineer and builder in Oskarshamn in 1877, Ekholm became city architect in Uppsala.
-In the 1870s it became forbidden to build new wooden houses because of the fire risk and in Uppsala the cityscape consisted of 75 percent of wooden houses.
+After working in various architectural offices and as a city engineer and master builder in Oskarshamn in 1877, Ekholm became city architect in Uppsala.
+In the 1870s, due to the risk of fire, it was forbidden to build new wooden houses and in Uppsala, 75 percent of the cityscape consisted of wooden houses.

-Ekholm designed about 150 buildings in Uppsala during his active years.
-He created houses in different styles such as New Renaissance, New Baroque and Art Nouveau, several of which remain.
-In 2005, despite protests, the so-called Bodén house and several other 19th-century houses in the block were demolished to make way for the criticized Uppsala Concert & Congress.
+Ekholm designed around 150 buildings in Uppsala during his lifetime.
+He created houses in various styles such as Neo-Renaissance, Neo-Baroque and Art Nouveau, several of which are still standing.
+In 2005, despite protests, the so-called Bodénska huset and several other 19th-century houses in the district were demolished to make way for the criticized Uppsala Konsert & Kongress.

 Burial site: 0128-1256

-Image description: Carl Axel Ekholm and family in 1899, wife Anna Ottilia Hildegard and daughter Signe Hedvig.
-Photo: Heinrich Osti / UUB.
-[The image is cropped]
+Image description: Carl Axel Ekholm with his family in 1899, his wife Anna Ottilia Hildegard and daughter Signe Hedvig.
+Photo: Heinrich Osti / UUBThe image is cropped]

 Click here for an uncropped image